north-dallas-developers/northdallas-site/meetings/posts/2023-10-04-david-and-justin-teach-eric-terraform.md

 If you are unfamiliar with AWS that's okay.
 We will also explain the AWS-related bits as we go along.

+**NOTE**: Please pull down the [repository](https://github.com/north-dallas-developers/d-and-j-teach-e-tf) ahead of time and have the pre-reqs completed

 **NOTE**: This meeting is in-person.
 Also, [Improving](https://improving.com/) is providing pizza at 6:00 and the presentation will begin at 6:30.

 <table>